-This Paterno Fellowship is designed to support an outstanding graduate student enrolled or planning to be enrolled full-time in the PLSC department.
-This fellowship frees the recipient from all formal assistantship duties during the academic year it is awarded.
+This Paterno Fellowship is designed to support an outstanding graduate student or students enrolled fulltime in the Political Science department.
+This fellowship frees the recipient from all formal assistantship duties during the academic year or semester it is awarded.
 This award has no flexibility as to when it is taken.
-The Graduate Studies Committee or the Recruitment Planning Committee will select the recipient each year as appropriate.
+The Graduate Studies Committee or the Recruitment Planning Committee select the recipient each year as appropriate.